zeinovich/forecast-ai/README.md

     1. Horizon: Choose forecast horizon: 1-day, 1-week, 1-month
     2. Granularity: Choose forecast granularity, i.e. 1-week means that data will be aggregated (sum) on weekly basis
     3. Model: Choose model for forecast.
 In future, option "Auto" will be added to select AutoML pipeline.
 By default - ProphetModel
-    4. Top K features: Choose number of features to select during feature-selection step.
-Set "Use all features" if no feature-selection is needed.
-By default - 10
-    5. Metric: [deprecated]
-    6. Clustering history: Choose number on months for clusterization of data.
-By default - 3

     You're set up for forecasting.
 It usually takes about a minute.